vichan-devel/vichan/README.md

 Upgrade
 -------
-To upgrade from any version of Tinyboard or vichan:
+To upgrade from any version of Tinyboard or vichan or NFPchan:

 Either run ```git pull``` to update your files, if you used git, or backup your ```inc/instance-config.php```, replace all your files in place